StatCan/Kubeflow-electron-app/README.md

 5. Using a dedicated session partition: This electron app uses an [ephemeral session](https://catonmat.net/what-is-an-ephemeral-browser) (like incognito), so it will never store your session data, cookies, or login.
 When you close the Electron app, you will have effectively logged out and will need to re-authenticate with Windows.
 This can be turned off if it is overkill, simple specify the session as persistent in `main.js`.
     - partition: 'Zone-partition' -> partition: 'persist:Zone-partition'

+6. Disabled navigation to any address that is not whitelisted (or is not a government website ending in `.gc.ca`).
+Navigation is a common attack vector.
+If an attacker can convince your app to navigate away from its current page, they can possibly force your app to open web sites on the Internet.
+    - Messages or helpfiles for R/Python packages might contain links to external websites that could attempt to run malicious code on the user's browser.

 The following cybersecurity best practices have not yet been implemented in this Electron app:

 1. Defining a [Content Security Policy](https://www.electronjs.org/docs/latest/tutorial/security#7-define-a-content-security-policy): I am assuming The Zone has its own content security policy.
 I am not entirely sure it is allowed to overwrite this by intercepting the zone's CSP and overriding it !